-What Should I Wear to Work or an Interview?
-[And Why it Matters]
+What Should I Wear to an Interview?
+[Understanding Dress Codes]

 Princeton University studies have shown it takes as little as a tenth of a second to make a first impression.
-It turns out longer exposure to that person doesn’t really change that first impression either, apparently.
+It turns out longer exposure to that person doesn’t really change that first impression either.

-So how can you make a good first impression when you show up on your first day of work — or to the interview — for your dream job?
+So how can you make a good first impression when you show up to an interview?
 How you dress is a good start.

 Here at Anderson Trucking Service (ATS), we’ve been hiring people since 1955 in a wide variety of positions.
-While dress codes have changed quite a bit over the past seven decades, the reason dress codes exist hasn’t.
+While dress codes have changed quite a bit over the past seven decades, their importance hasn't.

 In many cases, dress codes exist to maintain a “professional appearance,” whatever the company’s leadership determines that is.
 That can vary wildly depending on the culture and values of the organization.
 Some organizations may feel it’s important to maintain a business professional appearance, while others think wearing casual clothing every day is perfectly acceptable.

 Whether or not your role — or other roles within the company — regularly requires you to meet with customers and prospects can also impact a dress code.
-What those customers and prospects consider to be professional can also vary wildly, so the safe bet is to lean more towards business professional — business casual at a minimum.
+What those customers and prospects consider to be professional can also vary wildly, so following a specific dress code set forth by your company promotes cohesion, establishes a strong reputation, and creates a good impression.

 What are the Most Common Dress Codes?

-While the names may vary slightly, the most common dress codes are business formal, business professional, business casual and casual.
-And, like the names, what’s acceptable to wear in each category can vary by company.
+While the names may vary slightly, the most common dress codes are business formal, business professional, business casual, and casual.
+Like the names, what’s acceptable to wear in each category can vary slightly by company.
 We’ll highlight the common understanding of what’s acceptable to wear by category.

 What is Business Formal?

-While you may find cases where business professional and business formal are used interchangeably, business formal can also be used to describe attire you’d wear when attending a formal event, like award ceremonies and special dinners or benefits.
+Business formal can be used to describe attire you’d wear when attending a formal event, like award ceremonies and special dinners or benefits.

 Group dressed in business professional attire surrounding a laptop computer